Contact

 Consultation and engagement

-We started our engagement in 2021, largely with technical and local authorities, broadening it out to landowners and the wider community in 2022.
-Engagement activities included expert topic groups, meetings, letters, and a period of non-statutory consultation between 09 September 2022 and 14 October 2022 which involved four public events.
+Engagement began in 2021, primarily with technical and local authorities, and expanded in 2022 to include landowners and the broader community.
+Our engagement activities featured expert topic groups, meetings, letters, and a non-statutory consultation period from 09 September to 14 October 2022, that included four public events.

-The Statutory Consultation took place between 06 June and 17 July 2023 and focussed on the content of our Preliminary Environmental Information Report.
-During this period, we held a series of public in-person events plus online events.
-Feedback received from stakeholders resulted in changes to the projects which are summarised in our Winter 2023 Newsletter.
-A detailed breakdown of all consultation responses and how they have been considered is available as part of the Development Consent Order application.
+The Statutory Consultation was held between 06 June and 17 July 2023 concentrating on our Preliminary Environmental Information Report.
+During this time, we organised a series of public events both in-person and online.
+Feedback led to project changes, which are summarised in our Winter 2023 Newsletter.
+A comprehensive summary of all consultation feedback and how it has been considered is available as part of the Development Consent Order application.

-Stakeholder feedback was combined with the results of detailed environmental surveys and engineering assessments to achieve the final design of the projects as set out in the Project Description Chapter of our Environmental Statement in the DCO application.
-You can also view project plans using our interactive map.
+Stakeholder input was integrated with outcomes from detailed environmental surveys and engineering assessments to achieve the design of the projects as set out in the Project Description Chapter of our Environmental Statement in the DCO application.

 UK Government policy